My wife and I will be visiting the Peabody Museum in June.

 Cambridge's narrow streets don't provide much room in general even for cars so I don't necessarily recommend trying to drive a motor home around Harvard Square.

 However, one possibility to contact the Church Street parking lot, located at 35 Church Street just off of Harvard Square.

-They are owned/operated by Propark America, and you can find contact information on their website.
+They are owned/operated by Propark America.
 Click on the Locations tab to find the Church Street lot.
 Phone number is 617-661-5623.
 They do allow 24x7 parking, although next-day rates kick in at 5am, so assuming that you could park here, you'l be looking at charges for 2 days.